DriveSecurity powered by ESET – FAQKB Solution ID: SOLN2840|Last Revised: March 06, 2015

-DriveSecurity powered by ESET is an antivirus utility that prevents malware from spreading to portable media used outside of a protected environment.
-It can be run on any Microsoft Windows computer (no installation required), and runs in the background to scan files with the award-winning ESET antivirus engine, preventing malware from being written to a portable device.
+DriveSecurity powered by ESET is an antivirus utility that prevents malware from spreading via portable devices.
+It runs in the background to prevent malware with the award-winning ESET antivirus engine.
+Click here to learn more.

 - After downloading DriveSecurity, the installation window will open.
 Select your device from the Choose a drive for installation drop-down menu and click Install.

 - You will be prompted to accept the End User License Agreement.
 Click I accept.

 - Enter your information into the First Name, Last Name, E-Mail Address and Confirm E-Mail Address fields.
 When you are finished, click Try free for 30 days to activate your trial, click Purchase eStore License to purchase a full version or click Redeem Activation Code if you have already purchased DriveSecurity.